Skip to content

 Development Over Time

 • Hypotaxis became more developed, allowing clearer expression of subordination using conjunctions and relative pronouns.
-This made sentence structures more complex and syntactically diverse.
+This made sentence structures more complex and syntactically diverse, aiding in precise temporal, causal, or conditional relationships between clauses.

 • Transition from participial predicates to finite verb forms (full indicative verbs) became dominant in clause construction, enhancing clarity in predicate roles and temporal relationships between clauses.